-Details of the company's grievance and disciplinary policies and procedures can be found in the Employee Handbook.

-Use of the company's grievance and/or disciplinary procedures does not affect an employee's right to make a claim to an employment tribunal within three months of the alleged discrimination.
+Please refer to our Company's grievance and disciplinary policies and procedures.
+Use of the Company's grievance and/or disciplinary procedures does not affect an employee's right to make a claim to an employment tribunal within three months of the alleged discrimination.